Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 </ItemGroup>
 ```

 Follow this [link](https://signup.sendgrid.com/) to setup a SendGrid account.
-Also follow [these](https://docs.sendgrid.com/ui/account-and-settings/api-keys#creating-an-api-key) instruction to fetch your SendGrid ApiKey.
+Also follow [these](https://docs.sendgrid.com/ui/account-and-settings/api-keys#creating-an-api-key) instructions to fetch your SendGrid ApiKey.
 Please note that the SendGrid API KEY is generated and displayed to you just once.
 So be sure to copy and save it somewhere.
 After that only the subset key is displayed.

 What we've done in the code above is the following:
 * We've updated the attribute `Dapr.Topic` to use the same Pub/Sub component name used in the publisher `dapr-pubsub-servicebus`.
 Then we added a new method that is responsible to consume the received message, taking the assignee email and trying to send an email using SendGrid API.